SmithReid/TWWrandom/README.md

 Some data in /helpers could be modified to suit another show.
 I'll leave anything further up to you.

+These instructions are for UNIX (MacOS/Linux).
+If you want to run this from Windows, I'll leave that up to you.

 <h4> Requirements: </h4>

 Python3 installed, honestly version probably does matter.